tglucksmann/buybitcoinworldwide.github.io/_exchanges/coinbase.md

 Canadian customers must pay a $1 fee on any transfers of CAD to a bank account.
 European users buying with a 3D secure debit card will be charged a 3% fee instead of 1%.

 ## Supported Countries
-Coinbase offers its brokerage services in the United States, United Kingdom, Canada, Singapore, and the following European countries: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Finland, France, Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland.
+[Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow"} offers its brokerage services in the United States, United Kingdom, Canada, Singapore, and the following European countries: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Finland, France, Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland.

 Coinbase plans to enter the Latin American market in 2016.

 ## Customer Support
-Coinbase has a [knowledge base](https://support.coinbase.com/) and [email support](https://support.coinbase.com/customer/portal/emails/new).
+[Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow"} has a [knowledge base](https://support.coinbase.com/) and [email support](https://support.coinbase.com/customer/portal/emails/new).
 [Coinbase "Community"](https://community.coinbase.com/) can be used to ask questions and get support help.

 ## Past Issues